raganwald/javascript-allonge-six/manuscript/markdown/Interludes/oop.md

 ### classes

 The concept of "class" is also flexible across languages.
 Object-oriented languages do not uniformly agree on whether classes are necessary, much less how they work.
-For example, The Common Lisp Object System has generic functions, but not classes.
+For example, The Common Lisp Object System defines behaviour with classes, and it also defines behaviour with generic functions.
 The [Self] and [NewtonScript] languages have prototypes instead of classes.

 So some "OO" languages have objects, but not classes.

 [Self]: https://en.wikipedia.org/wiki/Self_(programming_language)
 [NewtonScript]: https://en.wikipedia.org/wiki/NewtonScript